A Guide to Cleaning Quartz Worktops

 What is the Best Cleaner for Quartz?

-For tough stains, use a diluted solution of white vinegar and water or a commercial quartz cleaner.
+For stubborn stains, use a diluted solution of white vinegar and water or a commercial quartz surface cleaner.

 Do Quartz Worktops Stain?